-The newest player to throw their chopsticks into Singapore’s piping hot ramen scene, Takumen started as a ramen delivery service in Tokyo before picking Singapore for its first physical restaurant.
+Takumen started as a ramen delivery service in Tokyo before picking Singapore for its first physical restaurant.
 Like Ramen Champion, this tiny shophouse ramen-ya features a portfolio of lauded ramen stores from Japan, serving their well-loved bowls till suppertime on Fridays and Saturdays.
-Unlike the food court, the chefs at Takumen have each learned to replicate the soup and noodles unique to each joint, and can only serve them here after earning a signed approval form from the ramen’s head chef, which explains why bowls like the Tori Paitan Ramen at Takumen are a hit.
-Winner of the Tokyo Ramen of the Year (2010 and 2011), this bowl’s ($14.90) popular with the fairer sex for its lighter, chicken-based broth, which provides ambient heat for flatter, chewy noodles and supple chicken breast meat.
-Also available in a Singaporean version with less salt and oil for the health conscious.
+Unlike the food court, the chefs at Takumen have each learned to replicate the soup and noodles unique to each joint, and can only serve them here after earning a signed approval form from the ramen’s head chef, which explains why bowls like the chicken-based broth Tori Paitan Ramen ($14.90) at Takumen are a hit.
+Also available is the Singaporean version, with less salt and oil for the health conscious.

-A polarising entry on the list, we love Marutama's lighter-coloured broth, served up with threads of green aosa seaweed, spring onions, a slice of rolled pork belly and thin, chewy noodles a la Hakata ($12).
-The soup gets an additional sweetness from the addition of chicken in its five-hour simmer, and is offered in three options – original, spicy and aka ($15) with five nuts ground and infused into the soup.
+A polarising entry on the list, Marutama does it a little different from the rest – instead of the pork broth that you're more accustomed to in ramen, they use a signature chicken broth that is well-loved.
+A standard Marutama Ramen ($12) may be simple with slices of chasiu, seaweed, spring onions, and ramen noodle in a non-spicy chicken broth but enough to satisfy a ramen fan.
 Where Marutama wins more points is in the fried discs of sliced garlic offered at every table, and its secret chopped chilli, available on request.
 Its nose-clearing heat is perfect for those days when we want a Singaporean-esque kick of spice with their warm, homey noodles.

 Japanese actor-turned-restaurateur and son of a ramen master, Masahiko Teshima's venture with fine dining restaurant Iggy's namesake Ignatius Chan, is a little off the ramen beaten path at the quieter, Tanglin end of Orchard Road.
 Still, its seven bowls and limited edition flavour whipped up for occasions like Chinese New Year deserve every bit of praise.
 Its Garlic Ramen in a tonkotsu stock, topped with bean sprouts, eggs, darkened char siew and generous flecks of fried garlic and shallots, are worth every bit of the complaints of garlic breath you'll have to endure the rest of the day.
 Plus, it's available late into the night at its secret speakeasy, The Horse's Mouth, downstairs, to pair with the fantastic cocktails on offer.